sphido/sphido/packages/sphido-frontmatter/readme.md

 [Front matter](https://jekyllrb.com/docs/front-matter/) is an optional section of valid YAML that is placed at the top of a page and is used for maintaining metadata for the page and its contents. `@sphido/frontmatter` is `page` extender that process this blocks inside `page.content`.
-Using fastest Node.js YAML Parser [js-yaml](https://github.com/nodeca/js-yaml).
+Using the fastest Node.js YAML Parser [js-yaml](https://github.com/nodeca/js-yaml).

 ## Install